Contents

 Possible Dog Behaviors After Deworming

-1. Upset Stomach:Â A common symptom that is easy to identify is an upset stomach.
+1. Upset Stomach: A common symptom that is easy to identify is an upset stomach.
 Your dog may vomit or seem nauseous, experience a bit of diarrhea, or discomfort in his stomach.
 If you observe this, contact your vet for further advice.
-Do not be alarmed if you spot worms or eggs in your dog’s vomit or stool – for some parasite species, this con be confirmation the medicine is working.
+Do not be alarmed if you spot worms or eggs in your dog’s vomit or stool; for some parasite species, this con be confirmation the medicine is working.

-2. Lack of Energy:Â Some medications administered to eliminate worms may result in a temporary lethargy in dogs.
+2. Lack of Energy: Some medications administered to eliminate worms may result in a temporary lethargy in dogs.
 If malaise occurs for an extended period, beyond 24 hours, contact your vet for advice.

-4. Full Of Energy:Â There are positive dog behaviors after deworming that can be observed once the negative behaviors have run their course.
-Where your dog previously appeared sickly and malnourished because of the worms it was carrying around, she will now have a new lease of life.
+4. Full Of Energy: There are positive dog behaviors after deworming that can be observed once the negative behaviors have run their course.
+Where your dog previously appeared sickly and malnourished because of the worms it was carrying around, she will now have a new lease on life.
 Your dog will now be healthy and full of energy.

-5. Business As Usual:Â The degree of negative dog behaviors after deworming may depend on your dog’s reaction to the medication or the degree of worm infestation he has experienced.
-If you are fortunate, your dog may not show any change in dog behavior patterns following deworming.
-All the same, keep your pet under close observation in case of anything.
+5. Business As Usual: The degree of negative dog behaviors after deworming may depend on your dog’s reaction to the medication or the degree of worm infestation she has experienced.
+If you are fortunate, your dog may not show any change in behavior patterns following deworming.
+Nonetheless, keep your pet under close observation just in case.

-Utilizing Holistic or Homeopathic Alternatives (Non-traditional treatments)
+Utilizing Holistic, Natural or Homeopathic Alternatives (Non-traditional treatments)

 Some holistic dewormers to use as an alternative are Wormwood (herbal remedy), carrots, clove (limited and controlled), Diatomaceous earth (Food DE grade), drops of Oregon grape, apple cider vinegar, etc.